MSCDA: Multi-level Semantic-guided Contrast Improves Unsupervised Domain Adaptation for Breast MRI Segmentation in Small Datasets: Results

 \subsection{Quantitative Comparison with Other Start-of-art Approaches}

-The performance of our proposed MSCDA is depicted in Table \ref{overall_res}.
+The performance of our proposed MSCDA is depicted in Table \ref{overall_res} and Fig. \ref{fig:boxplot}.
 We compared our proposed method with two state-of-art UDA approaches: CyCADA (\cite{da_cycada_2018}) using adversarial learning methods and SEDA (\cite{da_stmed_2019}) using self-training methods which are frequently used for medical images.
 Additionally, the two selected methods were both trained with two different domain labels, i.e. source domain labels (denoted as “Src-Only”) and target domain labels (denoted as “Supervised”).
 In summary, we compare MSCDA to four methods and each has two different types of backbones (U-Net (\cite{seg_unet_2015}) or DeepLab v3+ (\cite{seg_deeplabv3plus_2018})), yielding eight combinations.
 Note that plain U-Net is not applicable for our method because the very small (e.g., 8 $\times$ 8) resolution in latent space leads to the inaccurate classification of embeddings.

+The influence of domain shift on the performance of segmentation models can be quantified by comparing the DSC between the supervised and Src-Only methods.
+For instance, in T2W-to-T1W scenario Task S4 with DeepLab v3+ as the backbone, the supervised method achieved a DSC of 95.8\%, while the Src-Only method only reached 54.9\%, resulting in a performance degradation of 40.9\%.
+Similarly, in Task S8, and S11, Src-Only experienced a performance loss of 25.8\% and 17.1\%, respectively, compared to the supervised method.
+On the other hand, Fig. \ref{fig:boxplot} also shows the performance degradation at a subject level.
+The medians of the supervised method show a significant DSC increase compared to Src-Only.
+Meanwhile, Src-Only demonstrates a larger interquartile range (IQR) than the supervised method, indicating a wider distribution of DSC across subjects.

-MSCDA outperforms the other examined methods under the same task.
+After applying UDA methods, MSCDA outperforms the other examined methods under the same task.
 More specifically, the DSC reaches over 83\% in task S4 in both T2W-to-T1W and T1W-to-T2W scenarios (T2W-to-T1W: 87.2\%, T1W-to-T2W: 83.4\%), while the DSC of other methods are below 76\% (e.g., CyCADA, T2W-to-T1W: 64.0\%, T1W-to-T2W: 67.6\%; SEDA, T2W-to-T1W: 71.4\%, T1W-to-T2W: 75.5\%).
 This result is supported by other evaluation metrics, such as JSC and SEN. As it can be seen in the bottom of Table \ref{overall_res}, in both scenarios, MSCDA achieved better results in all evaluated metrics except in PRC although it reaches over 92\%.
 For the other two tasks (S8 and S11), the proposed method in general outperforms other approaches.
-The box plot (see Fig. \ref{fig:boxplot}) also indicates that MSCDA method not only performs better but also has a smaller interquartile range than Src-Only and the other two methods.
-The segmentation results of MSCDA and other methods are shown in Fig. \ref{fig:segmentation}.
+The box plot (see Fig. \ref{fig:boxplot}) also indicates that MSCDA method not only performs better but also has a smaller IQR than Src-Only and the other two methods.

 From Table \ref{overall_res}, one can observe that when comparing the performance between different tasks (i.e., S11, S8 and S4), MSCDA shows high label-efficient learning ability.
 More precisely, the DSC of our methods in T2W-to-T1W scenarios only drops 2.0\% from 89.2\% to 87.2\% while CyCACA and SEDA drop 16.0\% and 10.3\% respectively; The DSC of our method in T1W-to-T2W scenario remains relatively stable across three tasks with the difference of 0.9\% across tasks.
 Compared to our model, the performance of other methods drops significantly as the number of the source subjects decreases.
 Therefore, the obtained results show that our method is less sensitive to the size of source domain compared to other UDA methods.
 Notably, the performance of our method is very close to that of supervised learning (MSCDA: DSC=89.2\%, JSC=81.0\%, PRC=89.3\% SEN=89.9\%; Supervised: DSC=95.8\%, JSC=92.8\%, PRC=98.0\%, SEN=94.7\%) when training with the eight source subjects (task S8) in T2W-to-T1W scenario, demonstrating the potential of contrastive representation learning and self-training framework.